 Haha, don't we all, even sitting on the lounge doing nothing sometimes seems like something better to do then meal prep to me, but let's look at from a different angle.

-It's late and I'm tired from running around all day, I just want to go home eat a nice meal and relax, have a shower and get good quality sleep so I can power through the next day.
+It's late, I'm tired from running around all day, I just want to go home eat a nice meal and relax, have a shower and get good quality sleep so I can power through the next day.
 BUT WAIT you don't have anyone else to cook for you tonight so you will have to find another way to get your meal.

 Takeaway - Okay every now and then but not recommended every day.

-Frozen dinner meal - Maybe a good choice but ask yourself this, does it taste good? is there enough food to satisfy your needs?
+Frozen dinner meal - Maybe a good choice but ask yourself this, does it taste good?
+Is there enough food to satisfy your needs?

 Cook yourself - Now I know when I'm tired at the end of a full days work, one of the last things I feel like doing is more work.